yusifsalam/hackintosh-desktop/README.md

 ## DRM

 To fix broken AppleTV+, run `defaults write com.apple.AppleGVA gvaForceAMDKE -boolean yes` in the terminal.
-This setting uses the AMD GPU hardware decoder.
+This setting enables the AMD GPU hardware decoder.

-DRM does not work in Safari as of Big Sur, but works in Chromium-based browsers and browsers that use software-based DRM.
+DRM does not work in Safari as of Big Sur, but works in Chromium-based browsers and browsers that use software-based DRM, so Netflix will work in Chrome but not Safari.